Catholic Schoolhouse Tour 2: Week 13

 - Pray the Stations of the Cross at home.
 I’ve seen several ways to do this.
 Make your own stations with ideas from Catholic Icing, or you can print my coloring pages and maybe craft some grottos from them (if you do, I want a picture!).
 I also have some mini-3D grotto printables (the links to all are near the bottom)I made last year during Lent.
 Kids also love the Stations of the Cross Easter Eggs.

-- If you don’t have it, Laudate is a great app for your phone or i-whatever.
+- If you don’t have it, Laudate is a great app for your mobile device or tablet.
 You can pray stations on it too.

 - Get the Holy Heroes Stations of the Cross on CD.
 Listen to them in the car or at home!